Seahawks notes: Rosters likely cut to 80; preseason games eliminated; Quinton Dunbar cleared to travel to Seattle

 With NFL training camps now set to open in less than a week — July 28 remains the official date — the league and the players association continue to sort out protocols necessitated by the COVID-19 outbreak.

-The Seahawks are waiting for all details to be finalized before asking their rookies to report, and as of Tuesday afternoon had yet announce a date when rookies will arrive.
+The Seahawks are waiting for all details to be finalized before asking their rookies to report, and as of Tuesday afternoon had yet to announce a date when rookies will arrive.

 They were originally scheduled to report Tuesday, but for now, the Seahawks are taking it day by day as everything is set.